TQG: Composition

 "TQG" is an acronym for the phrase "Te Quedó Grande"; is a reggaeton track, but it's also considered as a diss.
 The song's lyrics features "shots" directed at their ex-boyfriends, Puerto Rican artist Anuel AA and Spanish footballer Gerard Pique.
 The song also presents lyrics sung by Shakira about Pique's current girlfriend, Clara Chia.

 In an interview with Rolling Stone, Karol G would reveal that she wrote the song in 2022 during an emotionally complex time.
 She explained that although she had intended to ask Shakira to collaborate, it wasn't intended to happen with "TQG".
 After listening to Shakira's "Monotonía", collaboration with Ozuna, she decided to send her the song.
 She added: "listening to that story and where she was at, [TQG] made a lot of sense.
 I sent it to her and she loved it."

-In an later interview with Billboard, Giraldo revealed that the song was written with Ovy on the Drums and Keityn Cruz in a recording session for "Mamiii", collaboration with American singer Becky G. She explained how the song came to be and what it means to her:
+In a later interview with Billboard, Giraldo revealed that the song was written with Ovy on the Drums and Keityn Cruz in a recording session for "Mamiii", collaboration with American singer Becky G. She explained how the song came to be and what it means to her:

 We were trying to figure out what we were going to do, because I had said "yes" to Becky, and now we had two songs, but the topic was the same: heartbreak diss tracks.
 Then when I saw the story about Shakira and her situation, this song again gained meaning.
 I really want songs to have a meaning and connect with real stories.
 I would love for people to simply listen to this song, as a song.
 Obviously as artists, we write songs based on personal situations we've lived, but at the end of the day, those songs aren't aimed at anyone in particular, or are meant to hurt anyone.
 I'd love for my music to be divorced from a ton of situations and that people could enjoy them for what they are: songs that tell stories so people can identify with those stories.